A couple of key themes are getting a lot of attention in the telco world right now. What are they?

 Summary

-MWC was, as always, the first major event of the telecoms year.
-To see what’s coming up next, check our telecoms events calendar and, for those shows you’re planning to attend, please get in touch to discuss how we can help you maximise the RoI from your marketing investment.
-MWC24 got things off to a great start and demonstrated how the industry is on the cusp of significant change.
-Given the key themes that emerged, there’s good reason to keep reading the eCS blog to stay ahead of the learning curve.
+To see events are coming up next, check our telecoms events calendar and, for those shows you’re planning to attend, please get in touch to discuss how we can help you maximise the RoI from your marketing investment.
+The industry is on the cusp of significant change.
+Given the key themes that are emerging, there’s good reason to keep reading the eCS blog to stay ahead of the learning curve.

 Please share this...